-Prerequisite: MGMT 202 Introduction to Business.
+Prerequisite: MGMT 201 Principles of Management OR MGMT 202 Introduction to Business

 In this course, students will be introduced to basic jurisprudential discussions and debates that relate to business in society.
 Topics will include a general overview of the nature of law and its relationship to ethics; theories of contract, torts, and property; criminal law as it applies to business situations; and theories of the business enterprise and its regulation.
 The main focus will be on the organization and operation of the American legal system, legal rules, and ethical constraints that impact business, and the practical application of these rules and constraints to real-world situations.